What are the benefits of the DA-Notice system?

 How are the five officials on the Committee chosen?

 - They are ex-officio posts.
-The Chairman, for mainly historical reasons, is the Permanent Under Secretary of the Ministry of Defence.
+The Chairman, for mainly historical reasons, was until 2015 the Permanent Under Secretary of the Ministry of Defence.
+However, as a result of the Independent Review of the Defence Advisory Notice System and the Defence Press and Broadcasting Advisory Committee in May 2015 the Chairmanship was handed over to the Director General Security Policy of the Ministry of Defence.
 His/her deputy covers Ministry of Defence interests, in particular Special Forces and Defence Intelligence.
 The Cabinet Office representative covers the security interlligence coordination issues.
 The Home Office representative covers Security Service and legislative matters, and the Foreign and Commonwealth Office representative covers Secret Intelligence Service and Government Communications Headquarters matters.

 How are the fifteen media members of the DPBAC chosen?